 The hazelnut benefits are many.
-In mountainous and wet regions, there are still wild hazelnut forests where squirrels enjoy a true paradise.
+Wild hazelnut forests exist in mountainous and wet regions where squirrels enjoy a true paradise.
 In September and October, these trees offer walkers their tasteful fruits equal to farmed hazelnuts.

-In the 1st century A.D., Dioscorides already recommended hazelnuts for respiratory diseases, although he knew that they could be heavy for the stomach when eating too many.
-Saint Hildegard recommended them for the treatment of male impotence.
-Mattioli, an outstanding Italian physician of the 16th century, applied them in lotions, ground and mixed with bear fat, as a hair-growth product.
+In the 1st century A.D., Dioscorides already recommended it for respiratory diseases, although he knew eating too many could be heavy on the stomach.
+Saint Hildegard recommended it for the treatment of male impotence.
+Mattioli, an outstanding Italian physician of the 16th century, applied it in lotions, ground it, and mixed it with bear fat as a hair-growth product.

 Since then, many other applications have been given hazelnuts.
 The most outstanding is calming nerves and preventing the formation of kidney stones.
-Notwithstanding, none of these hazelnut benefits has been proven.
-However, one thing is true: hazelnuts are excellent food, rich in lipids (62%), proteins (14%), mineral salts, and vitamins.
-Therefore, those people wishing to gain weight and whose digestive system works well should take from 12 to 15 hazelnuts every day as a dessert.
+Notwithstanding, none of these benefits has been proven.
+However, one thing is true: They are excellent food, rich in lipids (62%), proteins (14%), mineral salts, and vitamins.
+Therefore, those wishing to gain weight and whose digestive system works well should take 12 to 15 hazelnuts daily as a dessert.

-We have not forgotten, of course, that several parts of the hazelnut tree have interesting medicinal effects.
+We have not forgotten that several parts of the hazelnut tree have interesting medicinal effects.

 All parts of the tree contain flavonoids and tannins.
 The BARK of young branches and the leaves have the following applications:

-- Hazelnut benefits (1) Venotonic: Its most notable effect is the improvement of the venous blood flow, thus boosting the return of blood to the heart.
+- Venotonic: Its most notable effect is improving venous blood flow, thus boosting blood return to the heart.
 A decoction of bark and leaves, both taken and applied in compresses on the legs, is recommended for varicose veins, phlebitis, and hemorrhoids.
 It also has a mild vasoconstrictive and hemostatic effect; thus, it can be equally employed for epistaxis (nose bleeding) and hypermenorrhea (excessive menstruation).

-- Hazelnut benefits (2) Cicatrizant: It can be used as a wound healer when used externally.
+- Cicatrizant: When used externally, it can be used as a wound healer.
 It is also helpful for torpid wounds and varicose ulcerations.
-The hazelnut tree has a notable sedative and anti-inflammatory effect on hemorrhoids, applying its decoction both in compresses and in sitz baths, as well as drinking it.
+The hazelnut tree has a notable sedative and anti-inflammatory effect on hemorrhoids.
+It can be applied as a decoction in compresses, sitz baths, or drunk.

 Its AMENTS (flower spikes) and its pollen, gathered in Spring, have the following:

-Hazelnut FRUITS are used as food.
+Hazelnut fruits are used as food.
 They are rich in calories and nutritious substances (fats and proteins).
-They must be well-chewed, or ground forming a puree if necessary, to achieve optimum assimilation.
+To achieve optimum assimilation, they must be well-chewed or ground, forming a puree if necessary.
 They have a mild hypertensive effect (increasing blood pressure), so people suffering from high blood pressure must not abuse them.

 Hazelnut OIL is astringent and closes skin pores.
 It is recommended for greasy skin and acne.